MashdorDev/AI-Treasure-Hunt/README.md

 ## Overview

-**AI Treasure Hunt** is a 2D top-down game developed as part of the GAME 307 AI course assignment.
+**AI Treasure Hunt** is a 2D top-down game.
 The game features a player-controlled character navigating a small map to collect treasures while avoiding an AI-controlled enemy.
 The AI utilizes basic Steering, Pathfinding, and Decision-Making algorithms.

 ## Engine